grassdog/dotfiles/INSTALLATION.md

 - Arc browser
     - Sign in.
     - Install extensions.
+    - Switch Instapaper shortcut to `ctrl-s`.
+    - Disable Arc shortcut for `new little Arc window`.
 - Google Meet Web app via Chrome
     - Browse to Google Meet and install Chrome app from address bar (or copy across from ~/Applications)
 - Download and install Webster's 1913 Dictionary